 Feel free to also send an email to email@example.com for any questions or enquiries.

-Isabelle is an undergraduate student at the University of Melbourne, completing a Bachelors degree in Arts, majoring in Indonesian studies.
+Isabelle has completed a Bachelors degree in Arts, majoring in Indonesian studies.
 Her interest in the Australia-Indonesia connection evolved from high school study of the language, alongside subsequent travels to Indonesia on student exchange programs.
 With her enthusiasm and passion for learning about Indonesia, Isabelle is eager to promote language and culture sharing experiences with the Australia-Indonesia youth Association (AIYA), and to connect with a diverse range of people.

 Dylan Vienet – Education Facilitator

-Dylan is currently studying at RMIT University.
-Having grown up in Singapore, Dylan’s encounters with Indonesia began at a young age through traveling and regular contact with its people.
-He has traveled extensively to Indonesia, South East Asia, the Middle East, Europe and the former Soviet Union and truly believes that traveling is a great way to gain knowledge and better understanding for other cultures and people.
-As an education facilitator, Dylan hopes to use his traveling experiences as examples for better cross-cultural understandings between the two countries.
-Dylan is always trying to gain different perspectives from other members and attendees to AIYA’s various different events due to his passion for different cultures and people.
-Dylan spends lots of his free time maintaining his own travel blog, researching different cultures, watching football (soccer) and socialising with friends.
+Dylan has been involved in AIYA for over 3 years and is currently having a break from studying linguistics at RMIT.
+Dylan grew up in Singapore, and first came across Indonesia at a young age through traveling and regular contact with its people.
+A polyglot and culture enthusiast, Dylan has since spent extensive time traveling the world, specifically South East Asia, Central Asia, the Middle East and the former Soviet Union.
+This has instilled Dylan with an interest in cultures and other countries.
+Dylan believes that traveling is a great way to gain knowledge and better understanding for other cultures and people.
+As an education facilitator, Dylan promotes better cross-cultural understandings between the two countries and people.
+Dylan is an aspiring travel writer researching different cultures and enjoys traveling, watching football (soccer) and socialising with friends.

 VIC Language Exchange

 - Where: RMIT building 80 (445 Swanston St, Melbourne)